 Solution: Sonatype Lifecycle provides recommendations when there is no path forward.
 In the xercesImpl example, it suggests updating Java and switching to JAXP.

 - Problem: You don’t know what applications use a vulnerable component, or who you should contact with this information, so you’re left with spamming a developer mailing list or similar.

-Solution: Lifecycle or Firewall would help by notifying app owners automatically, and keeping vulnerable components out of their development lifecycle.
+Solution: Sonatype Lifecycle or Repository Firewall would help by notifying app owners automatically, and keeping vulnerable components out of their development lifecycle.

 - Problem: The vulnerability information on cvedetails.com was actually incomplete and misleading (C++ vulnerabilities don’t usually apply to Java, and CVE-2013-4002was missing from the list).